How solar batteries for homes work

 But with solar battery storage in place, that solar-generated energy can be stored for use in the evenings for free.
 This not only saves money but helps to make the home less dependent on grid energy which may be generated using non-renewable fuels.

 The price of solar batteries is becoming increasingly more affordable.
 There are also government home battery schemes such as solar battery rebates or interest-free loans in some states and territories that reduce the cost of investing in a home battery system further.

 So how much could you potentially save with solar energy storage?

 This depends on a range of factors, including where you live, your usage patterns, and more.
 But most average households could expect to shave at least hundreds of dollars off their annual electricity costs immediately.

 Additionally, with the right setup of solar panels combined with an energy storage solution such as a sonnenBatterie, you could enjoy positive savings on your next electricity bill.

 How to estimate your savings

-sonnen has created an easy-to-use tool to estimate how much you could potentially save each year with energy storage.
-You just need to answer a few simple questions about your household and where you live to get an immediate estimation on potential energy savings.
+sonnen has created an easy-to-use tool to estimate how much you could potentially save each year with solar battery storage.
+You just need to answer a few simple questions about your household and where you live to get an immediate estimation on potential solar savings.
 Check it out here.